Ninjago: Legacy of the Green Ninja: Direction

-The Legacy of the Green Ninja episodes were directed by Martin Skov, Michael Helmuth Hansen, Peter Hausner, Trylle Vilstrup, and Thomas Østergaard Poulsen.
+The Legacy of the Green Ninja episodes were directed by Michael Helmuth Hansen, Trylle Vilstrup, Martin Skov, Thomas Østergaard Poulsen and Peter Hausner.

 Animation

 The animation for the second season was produced at Wil Film ApS in Denmark.

 Release

-The first episode of the season titled Darkness Shall Rise was released on 18 July 2012 on Cartoon Network.
+The first episode of the season titled Darkness Shall Rise was released on July 18, 2012 on Cartoon Network.
 The subsequent episodes were released in July, August, October and November 2012.
-The season finale titled Rise of the Spinjitzu Master was released on 21 November 2012.
+The season finale titled Rise of the Spinjitzu Master was released on November 21, 2012.

 Synopsis

-After Garmadon destroyed the Great Devourer, the ninja begun to train Lloyd the chosen Green Ninja to be ready for the final battle against his own father.
-Garmadon tried to sabotage Lloyd using the mega-weapon from being more powerful to finally win.
+After Lord Garmadon destroyed the Great Devourer, the Ninja begun to train Lloyd the chosen Green Ninja to be ready for the final battle against his own father.
+Garmadon tried to sabotage Lloyd using the Mega Weapon from being more powerful to finally win.
 As he arrived to the Dark Island, a half of Ninjago, Garmadon teams up with the Overlord; Who had fought against the First Spinjitzu Master once.
-The ninja made Lloyd ready to fight against his father, the final battle against good and evil.
+The Ninja made the now teenaged Lloyd ready to fight against his father and the Overlord, the final battle against good and evil.